Ghana Footballer Atsu Found Dead In Turkey Quake Rubble - UrduPoint

 "The elder brother and twin sister of Christian Atsu and an officer of the (Ghanaian) embassy were present at the site when the body was recovered," the ministry said in a statement.

-Ghana said it was working with the Turkish government to organise the transport of the body back to Atsu's home country for burial.

-Midfielder Atsu spent four seasons at Chelsea before a permanent transfer to Newcastle in 2017.
-He signed last September for Turkish Super Lig side Hatayspor.
+On Saturday, Atsu's wife Marie-Claire Rupio and his three children were in the stands at St James' Park to join the tribute to the player before Newcastle's Premier League match against Liverpool.

+With Atsu's face displayed on the video scoreboard and fans chanting "you'll never walk alone", Rupio wiped away tears during a moving minute's applause from the 52,000 capacity crowd as one fan held up a Newcastle shirt bearing the star's name.

-Chelsea issued a statement declaring: "It is with enormous sadness that Chelsea Football Club receives the news that Christian Atsu is confirmed as one of the many victims of the dreadful earthquake in Turkey and Syria."
-Newcastle also paid hommage to "a talented player and a special person".
+Chelsea issued a statement declaring: "It is with enormous sadness that Chelsea Football Club receives the news that Christian Atsu is confirmed as one of the many victims of the dreadful earthquake in Turkey and Syria." - 'Finest ambassador' - On the international stage Atsu earned the first of his 65 senior caps with Ghana in 2012.

-The club added: "He will always be fondly remembered by our players, staff and supporters.
+At the 2015 Africa Cup of Nations he scored a hat-trick in a 3-0 win over Guinea in the quarter-finals.
+The Black stars reached the final, losing on penalties to the Ivory Coast with Atsu picking up both the Player and the Goal of the tournament awards.

+He was also part of the Ghana squad at the 2014 World Cup in Brazil.

 Turkish police arrested the building's contractor at Istanbul airport last week as he appeared to be heading to Montenegro, according to state news agency Anadolu.